byrnedo/tictochimp/README.md

 # Tictochimp

-Adds the email address to a mailchimp list from an order for a specific product.
+Adds the email address from a Tictail purchase to a Mailchimp mailing list.

-For example, if you wished to deliver a mail campaign based on a purchase through tictail.
+For example, if you wished to deliver a mail campaign based on a purchase of specific product through Tictail.

+## To build

+You must have go installed.

+If you do then just build normally:

+    cd tictochimp/
+    go get
+    go build

+There are only 2 external dependencies ( 1 for testing ) so should be quick.

 ## Usage